 In a bid to minimize tax fraud using bogus bills, the Central Board of Indirect Tax and Customs (CBIC) introduced “Manual check” for its Customs and GST formation before the issuance of IGST refunds.
-However, the notion was perceived as a setback to the automated refund process by many, creating a misleading impression that genuine exporters would suffer on account of the newly introduced verification process.
+However, the notion was perceived as a setback to the automated GST refund process by many, creating a misleading impression that genuine exporters would suffer on account of the newly introduced verification process.

-To clear the air on the same, CBIC released a press note, stating that the newly introduced system shall only target the exporters perceived as risky on the basis of pre-defined parameters.
+To clear the air on the same, CBIC released a press note, stating that the newly introduced system of manual check shall only target the exporters perceived as risky on the basis of pre-defined parameters.
 The CBIC has also assured the genuine exporters that they would continue to get their IGST refunds in a timely manner in a fully automated environment.

 In May this year, it was proposed to automate the entire refund for exports.

 Risky Exporters under GST

 The exporters suspected of indulging into large scale frauds relating to Integrated Goods & Services Tax (IGST) refunds or availing ITC using bogus bills/ on the basis of ineligible documents and utilizing such ITC for payment of IGST (to be claimed later as refund) are perceived as Risky exporters.
 As per CBIC, the risky exporters account only to 3.5% of the total exporters in India.
 Yet, the fraudulent claims of Integrated GST (IGST) refunds coming from such exporters could cost the government a sum exceeding Rs.
 1,000 crores.

 The new verification exercise is aimed at preventing unscrupulous exporters from defrauding the exchequer and bringing a bad name to the larger exporting community.

 Manual Checking in IGST refunds

 Risk Management Centre for Customs (RMCC) shall insert alerts for exporters perceived as risky and mandate a 100 per cent examination of export consignments relating to those risky exporters.